Export control

 An export control check is required if the person was resident and domiciled in one of these countries or is a national of the country.
 A visa does not release the person from the licensing requirements under foreign trade law.

-The export control regulations must also be observed for business trips if you wish to take critical goods or laptops/smartphones/USB sticks with data, software or access to cloud content requiring approval stored on them with you on your trip.
-It is irrelevant whether it is only a short stay in the third country.
-For temporary use of non-critical devices, please contact the IT Service Center.
+The export control regulations must also be adhered to for business trips if you wish to take critical goods or laptops/smartphones/USB sticks with data, software or access to cloud content requiring approval stored on them with you on your trip.
+It is irrelevant whether you are only staying in the third country for a short period of time.
+When planning and carrying out the trip, please refer to the University of Kassel's guidelines on information security on business trips.

 If the conference is to be held in or hosted by an embargoed country, please always contact the Export Control Officer before registering.